Fireworks: History

 The earliest fireworks came from China during the Song dynasty (960–1279).
 Fireworks were used to accompany many festivities.
-The art and science of firework making has developed into an independent profession.
-In China, pyrotechnicians were respected for their knowledge of complex techniques in mounting firework displays.
+In China, pyrotechnicians were respected for their knowledge of complex techniques in creating fireworks and mounting firework displays.

 During the Han dynasty (202 BC – 220 AD), people threw bamboo stems into a fire to produce an explosion with a loud sound.
 In later times, gunpowder packed into small containers was used to mimic the sounds of burning bamboo.
 Exploding bamboo stems and gunpowder firecrackers were interchangeably known as baozhu (爆竹) or baogan (爆竿).
-It was during the Song dynasty that people manufactured the first firecrackers comprising tubes made from rolled sheets of paper containing gunpowder and a fuse.
+During the Song dynasty, people manufactured the first firecrackers comprising tubes made from rolled sheets of paper containing gunpowder and a fuse.
 They also strung these firecrackers together into large clusters, known as bian (lit. "whip") or bianpao (lit. "whip cannon"), so the firecrackers could be set off one by one in close sequence.
 By the 12th and possibly the 11th century, the term baozhang (爆仗) was used to specifically refer to gunpowder firecrackers.
+The first usage of the term was in the Dreams of the Glories of the Eastern Capital (東京夢華錄; about 1148) by Meng Yuanlao.

-During the Song dynasty, many of the common people could purchase various kinds of fireworks from market vendors.
+During the Song dynasty, common folk could purchase fireworks such as firecrackers from market vendors.
 Grand displays of fireworks were also known to be held.
-In 1110, a large fireworks display in a martial demonstration was held to entertain Emperor Huizong of Song (r.
-1100–1125) and his court.
-A record from 1264 states that a rocket-propelled firework went off near the Empress Dowager Gong Sheng and startled her during a feast held in her honor by her son Emperor Lizong of Song (r.
+In 1110, according to the Dreams of the Glories of the Eastern Capital, a large fireworks display mounted by the military was held to entertain Emperor Huizong of Song (r.
+1100–1125).
+The Qidong Yeyu (齊東野語; 1264) states that a rocket-propelled firework called a dilaoshu (地老鼠; lit. "earth rat") went off near the Empress Dowager Gong Sheng and startled her during a feast held in her honor by her son Emperor Lizong of Song (r.
 1224–1264).
-Rocket propulsion was common in warfare, as evidenced by the Huolongjing compiled by Liu Bowen (1311–1375) and Jiao Yu (fl. c.
-1350–1412).
-In 1240 the Arabs acquired knowledge of gunpowder and its uses from China.
-A Syrian named Hasan al-Rammah wrote of rockets, fireworks, and other incendiaries, using terms that suggested he derived his knowledge from Chinese sources, such as his references to fireworks as "Chinese flowers".
+This type of firework was one of the earliest examples of rocket propulsion.
+Around 1280, a Syrian named Hasan al-Rammah wrote of rockets, fireworks, and other incendiaries, using terms that suggested he derived his knowledge from Chinese sources, such as his references to fireworks as "Chinese flowers".